 Some content is pushed out to maintain regular contact.
 The sales force contacts for example, and the regular targeted newsletters and e-mails from the B2B CRM program.
-But there’s also a lot of pull activities, like the website, the resources and the events.
+But there are also a lot of pull activities, like the website, the resources and the events.

-There’s 3 key skills you need to run these different elements of a B2B CRM program.
+3 key skills drive these different elements of a B2B CRM program :-

 Then, you need customer experience skills.
 Every interaction between the customer and the B2B CRM program is a chance to educate.
-To solved their problems and make their lives better.
+To solve their problems and make their lives better.